-- a.
-The telecommunication tower shall either maintain a galvanized steel finish, or be painted a uniform neutral color (unless color is governed by applicable standards of Federal Aviation Administration), so as to reduce visual intrusiveness.
+- d.
+Applicants for permits involving co-location shall specify in the application the features of the telecommunication tower that adapt it for co-location, such as the number and location of portholes for cables, the proposed ground footprint of multiple equipment sheds and cabinets, and related items. - e.
+The application shall also include elevations of all proposed shielding, screening, and the details of materials and color for the facility. - f.
+A nonrefundable fee as set forth in the manual of fees shall accompany each application. - 5.
+Construction standards. - a.
+The telecommunication tower shall either maintain a galvanized steel finish, or be painted a uniform neutral color (unless color is governed by applicable standards of the Federal Aviation Administration), so as to reduce visual intrusiveness.
 Cabling shall be contained interior to the structure of the telecommunication tower, or wrapped in a cover with a matching color scheme to the telecommunication tower.
 The use of camouflage technology so that the telecommunication tower appears to be a part of the primary building on site is also acceptable.
 The design and maintenance of the equipment, buildings, cabinets, or related structures shall use materials, colors, textures, screening, and landscaping that will blend the telecommunication tower facilities to the natural setting or the built environment of the primary use. - b.
-If an antenna or series of antennas are installed on a structure other than a telecommunication tower, the antenna and supporting electrical and mechanical equipment must be of a neutral color that is identical to or closely compatible with the color of the supporting structure so as to make the antenna and related equipment visually unobtrusive. - c.
-Telecommunication Towers shall not be artificially lighted, unless such lighting is required by the Federal Aviation Administration or other applicable authority. - d.
-All telecommunication towers, , and related equipment shall meet or exceed current standards and regulations of the Federal Aviation Administration and the Federal Communications Commission, together with the regulations of any other agency of the federal government with the authority to regulate telecommunication towers and antennas. - e.
-Antennas and associated supports, cables, brackets, and related equipment shall not be mounted on any telecommunication tower or other supporting structure by any method of punching, drilling, or other means that may weaken the telecommunication tower or supporting structure.
+Telecommunication towers shall not be artificially lighted, unless such lighting is required by the Federal Aviation Administration or other applicable authority. - c.
+All telecommunication towers and related equipment shall meet or exceed current standards and regulations of the Federal Aviation Administration and the Federal Communications Commission, together with the regulations of any other agency of the federal government with the authority to regulate telecommunication towers and antennas. - d.
+Antennas and associated supports, cables, brackets, and related equipment shall not be mounted on any telecommunication tower or other supporting structure by any method of punching, drilling, or other means that may weaken the telecommunication tower or supporting structure. - e.

-- f.
 All telecommunication tower sites shall be served by a driveway from a public street and said driveway shall be paved with an all-weather surface.
 However, sites in areas of restricted street access may be served by driveways from paved public or private parking lots.
-The Engineering and Construction Department must approve the size of "tin horns" or other drainage structures prior to the start of construction. - g.
-All telecommunication towers and all antenna support structures that are between fifty-one feet (51') and one hundred feet (100') in height (inclusive) shall be constructed to support a minimum of two (2) antenna arrays with the cabling interior to or otherwise concealed within the structure.
-All telecommunication towers that are in excess of one hundred feet (100') in height shall be constructed to support a minimum of four (4) antenna arrays with the cabling interior to or otherwise concealed within the structure. - h.
-Construction must otherwise comply with Applicable Codes. . - i.
-Any information of an engineering nature that the applicant submits to the City, whether civil, electrical, structural or mechanical, shall be certified in writing, by an Oklahoma licensed, professional engineer.
-Such information shall include (but not be limited to) anticipated telecommunication tower height, telecommunication tower type, construction materials, declared wind speed in mph, ice load in inches, anticipated antennas loading for the design, and engineered appurtenance loading.
+The engineering and construction department must approve the size of "tin horns" or other drainage structures prior to the start of construction. - f.
+All telecommunication towers and all antenna support structures that are between 51 feet and 100 feet in height (inclusive) shall be constructed to support a minimum of two antenna arrays with the cabling interior to or otherwise concealed within the structure.
+All telecommunication towers that are in excess of 100 feet in height shall be constructed to support a minimum of four antenna arrays with the cabling interior to or otherwise with the cabling interior to or otherwise concealed within the structure. - g.
+Construction must otherwise comply with all applicable codes.